Skip to the main content

 These terms describe the types of devices in this appendix.
 The Medicare Benefit Policy Manual, Chapter 15 and 42 CFR 414.402 have more information about these terms.

 Custom-Fabricated Custom-fabricated items are individually made for a specific patient, and no other patient can use them.
-You fabricate a custom-fabricated device on clinically derived and rectified castings, tracings, measurements, or other body part images, like X-rays.
-Fabricating may involve calculations, templates, and components.
-This process uses basic materials, including, but not limited to, plastic, metal, leather, uncut or unshaped cloth sheets, bars, or other basic forms, and involves substantial work, like vacuum forming, cutting, bending, molding, sewing, drilling, and finishing before a patient fitting.
+You custom-fabricate a device on clinically derived and rectified castings, tracings, measurements, and other body part images, like X-rays.

 • Have some form of shoe closure